1) Information on the Collection of Personal Data and Contact Details of the Controller

 6) Use of Client Data for Direct Advertising

-We have concluded an order processing agreement with Sendinblue obliging Sendinblue to protect our customers’ data and not to pass it on to third parties.
+We have concluded an order processing agreement with the provider, which safeguards the data of our website visitors and prohibits a transfer to third parties.

 7) Processing of Data for the Purpose of Order Handling